-Compensating tax (Section 7-9-7 NMSA 1978) is an excise tax imposed on persons using property or services in New Mexico.
+Compensating tax (Section 7-9-7 NMSA 1978) is an excise tax imposed on persons using tangible property, services, licenses or franchises in New Mexico

-This tax is also called “use tax,” or “buyer pays.”
+This tax is sometimes called a “use tax,” or “buyer pays.”
 Compensating tax helps to protect New Mexico businesses from unfair competition from out-of-state businesses that are not subject to gross receipts tax.

 This tax is deposited in the tax administration suspense fund at the state treasury.
 After necessary refunds and interest are paid, the state distributes 10% of receipts to the small cities assistance fund and 10% to the small counties assistance fund.
 The remainder goes to the general fund.